 Debates & Discussions

-Students in campuses outside of Oxford will have the opportunity for debates and discussions with leading figures in smaller groups, giving them an opportunity for greater participation and interactivity.
+Students will have the opportunity for debates and discussions inspired by the knowledge they have learned, giving them an opportunity for greater participation and interactivity.

 The inaugural Great Debate for our Oxford campuses was held in the iconic Sheldonian Theatre with former Liberty Director Shami Chakrabarti (CBE) chairing a debate on Privacy in the Digital Age.
 Since then, the event has gone from strength to strength, with a number of esteemed speakers joining us, including David Olusoga, Ranulph Fiennes and Helen Sharman.